Strong mortgage volumes push Paragon's interim profit to record peak

-Paragon Banking Group (PAGPA.L) posted a record first-half underlying profit on Tuesday, boosted by a bounce back in its lending volumes from a pandemic-hit 2020, prompting the lender to set out a 40 million pound ($56.60 million) buyback plan.
+(Reuters) - Paragon Banking Group posted a record first-half underlying profit on Tuesday, boosted by a bounce back in its lending volumes from a pandemic-hit 2020, prompting the lender to set out a 40 million pound ($56.60 million) buyback plan.

 The London-listed company said its underlying profit for the six months ended March 31 surged 45% to 82.9 million pounds ($117.30 million) from 57.2 million pounds a year earlier, with total loan book growing by 2.5% to 12.82 billion pounds.